HigherOrderCO/Kind/README.md

 ## To do

-- Properly serve as a library and a command line interface
+- Properly present as a library and a command line interface

 - Elementary Affine Logic checks

 - Cedille compilation (port to Rust?)

+- Coq compilation

 - Symmetric Interaction Calculus compilation and decompilation